-Expected results Performance indicators At least 85% of 2006 objectives set for the Prosecution Division met Proportion of 2006 objectives achieved All missions executed as planned Proportion of missions executed as planned and has now opened investigations in the Darfur region of Sudan.
-There is the need for travel to these and neighbouring countries for the purposes of meeting with the authorities at the highest level in order to facilitate contact and cooperation in the investigations and prosecutions.
+Exp pected results Per formance indicators • At least 85% of 2006 objectives set for the Prosecution Division met • Proportion of 2006 objectives achieved • All missions executed as planned • Proportion of missions executed as planned

 184. Five missions in Europe (one day) and three missions outside Europe (five days).